Zion-Oladiran/Zion-Oladiran/README.md

-- 👋 Hi, I’m @Zion-Oladiran
+- 👋 Hi, I’m @Zion-Oladiran.
+A Data Analyst with a Background in Computer Engineering
 - 👀 I’m interested in Anything 'Data and Technology'
 - 🌱 I’m currently learning Data Science | Machine Learning | Artificial Intelligence
 - 📫 How to reach me zionoladiran@gmail.com and also on LinkedIn @https://www.linkedin.com/in/zion-oladiran